dougbutner/universal-consciousness/README.md

 # About Aquarius Academy
 Aquarius Academy serves as a catalyst for collective consciousness connection.
 "Aquarius" is our current astrological age, and the "Academy" is the conscious connection happening throughout the Milky Way in this age.
-## Here are some of our other free courses
+## Here are some of our other free + Premium courses

 ![Screenshot 20200706 14.12.28.png](https://files.peakd.com/file/peakd-hive/aquarius.academy/wWAHbnus-Screenshot202020-07-062014.12.28.png)